Information for Students

 ALL APPROVALS MUST BE SOUGHT FOR PRIOR TO EMBARKING ON ANY SELF-INITIATED SIP IF YOU WISH TO EARN CREDITS.
 NO RETROSPECTIVE CONVERSION IS ALLOWED.

 Your self-sourced internships will have to fall between our official SIP period (May - Jul) in order to be considered for conversion into SIP.
 Slight variations of up to 1 week from the official internship start date is still acceptable provided the minimum internship period is met.

 Submission of internship positions/projects

-Each posting will last till the end of the student application period
+Each posting will last until the end of the student application period

 Student to view and apply for internship positions/projects